Parsa-19/docs/nginx/nginx_explain.md

 this is a high performance web server which handles http requests. <br>

 nginx is used as:
-- mainly web server which response realy fast to http requests
+- mainly web server which response really fast to http requests
 * reserve proxy
 + used with slower upstream servers such as Unicorn or uWGI
 - load-blancing : distribute the traffic in disired way